crosshj/parascene/vps/MIGRATION_PLAN.md

-# Media upload rollout
+# Media upload rollout — remaining work

+The beta/CDN implementation and the browser upload transport are complete.
+This document tracks only work that remains before treating the CDN path as fully rolled out.

+## Production validation

+Exercise the deployed CDN path across the existing www flows:

+- generic and edited image uploads;
+- chat media and file uploads;
+- creation inputs, comments, previews, and playback;
+- owner listing and deletion behavior;
+- signed share links, including cross-origin image, audio, and video reads;
+- uploaded audio artwork/fallback and download behavior;
+- uploaded video playback and range requests;
+- an unchanged file near the size limit, including byte count and failure handling;
+- owner isolation and invalid/deleted share-link behavior.

+Confirm that large upload bodies and media reads do not pass through Vercel.

-## Beta/CDN proof
+## Cutover hardening

-The beta proof is accepted.
-The authenticated beta SPA has a client-side `/files` page that uploads, lists, previews, and deletes files in the signed-in user's `prsn_misc/profile/{userId}` folder through `cdn.parascene.com`.

-The beta API streams uploads up to 50 MiB, retains the original filename, supports range reads for media, and limits listing and deletion to the owner.
-The temporary `/s/{signed-key}/{filename}` link lets any signed-in Parascene user who has the link view the file.
-It does not change the owner-only file list, upload, delete, or content routes.
-These temporary links are signed with `SESSION_SECRET`; rotating that secret invalidates them.
-Proper file sharing and per-file visibility controls belong to later product work.

-The beta file API is a proof tool, not the www upload contract.
-The VPS now also exposes a compatibility `/api/images/generic` contract for www browser uploads.

-## In progress: move www uploads to the CDN

-Browser generic, edited, and chat uploads now target the CDN by default.
-The shared `ps_session` cookie and credentialed www CORS are supported, and the client has a temporary legacy switch for rollback.

-Chat uploads use the CDN Files endpoint's normal success response and place its signed `file.public_url` (`/s/...`) in the message.
-Chat rendering treats those share URLs exactly like pasted CDN share URLs.
-Message deletion removes only the message; share-link-backed files are not auto-deleted.

-The remaining migration is to validate the CDN path across www and finish moving any server-side media helpers, without routing large request or response bodies through Vercel.
-Preserve existing www behavior while changing the transport.

-Remaining before calling the cutover complete:

-- ~~Implement the VPS compatibility API for `POST /api/images/generic`, `GET /api/images/generic/:key`, and `DELETE /api/images/:namespace/:key`.
-  Preserve the request headers, response fields, ownership checks, key layout, and upload-kind behavior that current callers depend on.~~ Implemented in `vps/routes/generic.js`.
-- ~~Allow credentialed requests from the www origin through the CDN CORS policy;
-  keep the request identity compatible with www sessions.~~ Implemented in `vps/routes/middleware/filesCors.js` and the shared `ps_session` cookie.
-- Return CDN-hosted media URLs and update URL consumers, renderers, and delete helpers so reads and deletes do not silently go back through www/Vercel.
-- Preserve the existing public-read behavior needed by current creation and chat media references during this transport migration.
-The beta `/s/` link route's sign-in requirement is separate from that www compatibility policy.
-- Keep Cloudflare, Nginx, the VPS, and Supabase size limits aligned.
-Confirm that the deployed Nginx configuration is managed by CI and keeps request buffering disabled for streamed uploads.
+- Keep Cloudflare, Nginx, VPS, and Supabase size limits aligned.
+- Confirm the deployed Nginx configuration is managed by CI and keeps request buffering disabled for streamed uploads.

-Then exercise the existing www flows against the CDN: generic and edited images, chat media and files, creation inputs, comments, previews, playback, and deletion.
-Include an unchanged file near the 50 MiB limit and verify its byte count, range playback, owner behavior, and failure handling.
-Confirm the upload body and media reads no longer pass through Vercel.
-Roll out behind a reversible switch and retain the current www path as rollback until the CDN path is stable.
+- Roll out behind the existing reversible switch and retain the legacy www path as rollback until the CDN path is stable.

-## Follow-up: server-side media inspection and chat presentation

-The VPS image now installs `ffmpeg`/`ffprobe`.
-Video uploads are inspected and normalized to browser-streamable H.264/AAC MP4 with fast-start metadata while retaining the user's original filename.
-Reliable video posters and richer audio/video metadata remain follow-up work.

-Then improve chat attachments using the existing creation video/audio player patterns while keeping the semantics explicit:

-- creations retain creation identity, creator/title context, and creation actions;
-- uploaded videos render as file attachments with filename, size, duration, poster, playback, and download/open actions;
-- uploaded audio uses the established player language but is labeled as an attachment, not a creation;
-- images remain inline media and other files use a type/filename/size download card.

-Preserve the current upload response fields while adding media metadata and poster URLs needed by the richer attachment renderer.
+- Remove the temporary legacy transport switch after the rollout has been accepted in production.

+## Optional follow-up

+Reliable video posters, richer duration metadata, and additional media metadata can be added later.
+They are not prerequisites for the CDN cutover.

 ## Out of this migration

 Resumable uploads, a durable upload ledger, and proper per-file sharing/privacy controls are separate work.
-Do not add those as prerequisites to the www transport cutover unless an existing www upload flow cannot be preserved without them.
+Do not add them as prerequisites unless an existing upload flow cannot be preserved without them.

-[bump]